KrauseFx/krausefx.com/_posts/2022-08-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 &ndash; [EFF - Facebook Says Apple is Too Powerful.
 They're Right.](https://www.eff.org/deeplinks/2022/06/facebook-says-apple-too-powerful-theyre-right)

-**Note added on 2022-08-11:** Meta is most likely following the ATT rules (as added as a note at the bottom of the article).
-I listed the above to provide some context on why it'd be in Meta's interest to get additional data from external websites.
+**Note added on 2022-08-11:** Meta is most likely following the ATT (App Tracking Transparency) rules (as added as a note at the bottom of the article).
+I explained the above to provide some context on why getting data from third party websites/apps is a big deal.
+The message of this article is about how the iOS Instagram app actively injects and executes JavaScript code on third party websites, using their in-app browser.
+This article does not talk about the legal aspect of things (as I'm not a lawyer), but the technical implementation of what is happening, and what is possible on a technical level.

 ## FAQs for non-tech readers